MrRaboobi/MrRaboobi/README.md

 # A SNEAK PEEK INTO THE LIFE OF A YOUNG ENTHUSIASTIC TEENAGER

 ### About me
+We remember how the Powerpuff Girls were made: sugar, spice and everything nice.
+Well, alongside those, introverted-and-ambitious, meticulous and spontaneous were the ingredients used… oh, his chemical X?
+Mathematics.
+And his wildcard?
+Astronomy.
+Seems very, out of order and contrasting?
+Might make you curious; why is an Astrophile who’s into numbers doing development and Data Management at a software house?
+Well, the answer is quite easy, he's simply versatile.
+He has vast knowledge and adaptability regarding all these matters.
+Having different liking of different topics, building up interest in different aspects all correlates to the enthusiasm within.
+And if you're thinking he's a Jack of all trades, we assure you he's not.
+He has given time and passion to all of the things he is doing and has mastered them.
+One other thing he loves is Gaming.
+Gaming might not seem of any good to people, but in his own words, Arthur Morgan in RDR2 has made him find himself.
+"Just do one thing or the other, don’t try to be two people at once".
+The Problem, He's more than two people at once.

+**My life motto?**
+>     "Make your character good for the people."

 <!--
 **MrRaboobi/MrRaboobi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.